 Rob Forkan (RF): "Our plan was always to grow.
 Some of our profit goes to help underprivileged children, and we've already opened our first children's home in Sri Lanka.
 We want to open more homes, and growing the business should enable that.
 We're very ambitious."

 Paul Forkan (PF): "We haven't tried to grow too much too soon.
 Your business must be ready for scaling up, otherwise things can go wrong.

-"We've improved our branding significantly over the last two years, to better reflect our values and our professionalism.
+"We've improved our branding significantly, to better reflect our values and our professionalism.
 We've also done brand collaborations with The Rolling Stones, Liberty and a few others."

 "We hired a web agency to improve our website.
 We believe that the customer's online experience is just as important as the one they get in store, so we provide good content and imagery, as well as fantastic products and services, too.
 We want them to feel part of Gandys."

 RF: "You must protect your original principles, regardless of how much you grow.
 We say 'no' to many things for that reason.
 We don't want to 'sell out' and lose our customers and fans.
 They have just as strong a sense of what Gandys stands for as we do.
 We don't want that to change."

 PF: "In 2016 we did a pop-up shop in Brixton to raise our brand profile.
 We wanted to return to Brixton in particular because it's where Gandys was born."